Photogrammetry knowledge

 The reflectance map is mainly used when the input is multispectral/thermal imagery.
 For more information about the reflectance map vs. orthomosaic: Reflectance map vs orthomosaic.

-For each band, PIX4Dmapper produces one reflectance map.
+For each band, one reflectance map is produced.
 The goal is to properly assess the reflectance for a particular feature based on the pixel value in the images.
 This pixel value is influenced by many factors, including but not limited to:

 • Incoming light.